neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 First, let's explain what MOOSE does in the usual master/sub coupling scheme, using boundary coupling with `subcycling = true` as an example.
-Suppose you has a master application with a time step size of 1 second, and run NekRS as a sub-application with a time step size of 0.4 seconds that executes at the end of the master application time step.
+Suppose you have a master application with a time step size of 1 second, and run NekRS as a sub-application with a time step size of 0.4 seconds that executes at the end of the master application time step.
 The calculation procedure involves: